spect88/syntax_tree-no_alignment/README.md

 Despite not having many configuration options, it does have a plugin system for people who want to change a thing or two in its behavior.

-There are 2 common ways to [align arguments in a multiline method call](rubocop_rule):
+There are 2 common ways to [align arguments in a multiline method call][rubocop_rule]:

 - align them to the first argument
 - use fixed indentation